bryanedds/Nu/Standard.md

 1) Use F\# as a functional-first language, rather than an object-oriented one. [*Here's our friend Rich Hickey on why object-orientation in inherently complex.*](http://www.infoq.com/presentations/Simple-Made-Easy).

-2) For mutation that you can't avoid, try to encapsulate its effects behind a referentially-transparent API wherever feasible.
-For example, consider wrapping your mutable construct with [*KeyedCache*](https://github.com/bryanedds/Nu/blob/master/Prime/Prime/KeyedCache.fs) or [*MutantCache*](https://github.com/bryanedds/Nu/blob/master/Prime/Prime/MutantCache.fs)
+2) For mutation that you can't avoid, try to encapsulate it behind a referentially-transparent interface wherever feasible.
+For example, consider wrapping your mutable constructs with [*KeyedCache*](https://github.com/bryanedds/Nu/blob/master/Prime/Prime/KeyedCache.fs) or [*MutantCache*](https://github.com/bryanedds/Nu/blob/master/Prime/Prime/MutantCache.fs)

 3) Avoid dependencies on untested, incomplete, or unnecessarily complex code, libraries, or frameworks.